 Causation is a two-step analysis.
 It requires the victim to show that “but for” the defendant’s conduct, he or she would not have been injured, and also that the accident was a foreseeable result of the defendant’s actions.

 Pursuing a lawsuit after a motor vehicle collision is important and requires well-informed legal advice.
-Los Angeles attorney Vann H. Slatter can assist victims of car and truck accidents in trying to hold a negligent driver accountable for harming them.
+Los Angeles car accident attorney Vann H. Slatter can assist victims of car truck and motorcycle accidents in trying to hold a negligent driver accountable for harming them.
 We understand the stress that you are going through, and we will try to alleviate the burden on you as much as possible.
 Contact our office at (310) 444-3010 or online to set up a free consultation.
 We also represent residents of Norwalk, Downey, Panorama City, Reseda, and other Southern California cities.